NYUAD-IM/artintel/WeeklySchedule.md

 - **Create** An interactive ml5.js sketch (using the p5 editor or your own editor) that uses the webcam, uploaded image from the user, user-entered text, or other user interaction to do something interesting.
 You can start from one of the ml5.js examples and modify it for your own use.
 - **Write** a paragraph of text explaining your sketch
 - **Submit** the link to your sketch and description to Brightspace->Assignments->Week 11
+- **Sign up** for your Final Project group in Brightspace
+- **Develop** the rough idea for your final project and add it your group description in Brightspace

 ## <a name="week12"></a>Week 12 - Interactive Applications